Commutativity and Kleisli laws of codensity monads of probability measures

-\section{\\Probability measures on compact Hausdorff spaces}
+\section{Probability measures on compact Hausdorff spaces}

-In this appendix we review some basic theory of Baire measures, and prove some useful properties of the functor $H \colon \textbf{KHaus} \to \textbf{Meas}$ giving spaces their Baire measurable structure.
-First recall the notion of the Baire $\sigma$-algebra: \begin{defn} If $X$ is a topological space, its Baire $\sigma$-algebra $\mathcal{H}X$ is the coarsest $\sigma$ algebra such that each continuous $h\colon X \to [0,1]$ is also measurable. \end{defn} For a compact Hausdorff space $X$ we can equivalently view $\mathcal{H}X$ as the $\sigma$-algebra generated by the zero sets in $X$, i.e. sets of the form $f^{-1}(\{0\})$ for continuous $f \colon X \to [0,1]$.
-We generally have that $\mathcal{H}X \subseteq \mathcal{B}X$, and for any metric space $X$, we in fact have $\mathcal{H}X=\mathcal{B}X$; see Theorem 7.1.1 in \cite{dudley_real_2002}.
-In general, however this inclusion can be strict, for example when $X=\{0,1\}^\kappa$ and $\kappa >\omega$ the points of $X$ are closed and hence are Borel measurable, but are not Baire measurable (see \hyperref[thmA.3]{Theorem A.3}).
-For a Stone space $X$, $\mathcal{H}X$ is the $\sigma$-algebra generated by its clopen sets; see Section 51 of \cite{halmos_measure_1974}. \\
+In this appendix, we review some basic theory of Baire measures and prove some useful properties of the functor $H \colon \textbf{KHaus} \to \textbf{Meas}$, which assigns compact Hausdorff spaces their Baire measurable structure. \begin{definition}[Baire $\sigma${-}algebra~\cite{halmos_measure_1974}] If $X$ is a topological space, its Baire $\sigma${-}algebra $\mathcal{H}X$ is the coarsest $\sigma$ algebra such that each continuous $h\colon X \to [0,1]$ is also measurable. \end{definition} For a compact Hausdorff space $X$, $\mathcal{H}X$ is equivalently given by the $\sigma${-}algebra generated by the zero sets in $X$, which are sets of the form $f^{{-}1}(\{0\})$ for continuous $f \colon X \to [0,1]$.
+For any metric space $X$, we have $\mathcal{H}X=\mathcal{B}X$~\cite[Theorem 7.1.1]{dudley_real_2002}.
+However for general topological spaces $X$, we only have $\mathcal{H}X \subseteq \mathcal{B}X$, and this inclusion can be strict.
+For $X=\{0,1\}^\kappa$, when $\kappa >\omega$ the points of $X$ are closed and are Borel measurable, but by \hyperref[thmA.3]{Theorem A.3} they are not Baire measurable.
+In fact, for a Stone space $X$, $\mathcal{H}X$ is the $\sigma${-}algebra generated by its clopen sets~\cite[Section 51]{halmos_measure_1974}.